koesie10/TShockManager/README.md

 To add a new command, first add it to `co.tshock.manager.events.EventType` as a new field.
 Also add the params in a `EventParamInfo` object if needed.
 The next thing you should do is adding a method in `co.tshock.manager.api.TShockApi`.
 See the other methods as a reference.
 The last thing you have to do is add the command to the section in the UI.
 This can be done in one of the classes of `co.tshock.manager.ui.fragments.dashboard`.
 See `ServerFragment` for an example.

 ## To do ##

-Actually the project-libraries is not required anymore as it is only needed for Eclipse projects.
+* Actually the project-libraries is not required anymore as it is only needed for Eclipse projects.
 But I left it here so Eclipse users (which includes me) don't get all kinds of errors.
+* Create tests
+* Create all fragments with all REST commands that exist (see [this](https://github.com/NyxStudios/TShock/blob/master/TShockAPI/Rest/RestManager.cs))

+### Bugs ###

+* None I know of yet

+### Features ###

+* Real-time server chat